 As always, if you know of any, do let me know in the comments and I may add it to the list.

 PINCHme is a 100% free sample panel that sends you free samples from leading brands when you join their panel and no credit card is required, I promise.
+It’s one of the best websites that give you free stuff.

 To date, the company has sent out more than 20,000,000 samples and has more than 4 million members!
 It’s as legit as it gets.